Bio

 Eddie Chia-Hao Hsu, PhD

-Curator for Asia, Musical Instrument Museum, Phoenix, AZ
+Curator for Asia and Oceania, Musical Instrument Museum, Phoenix

 許家豪

-I am a bamboo flautist and an ethnomusicologist (PhD in ethnomusicology, the University of Texas at Austin) who writes about Taiwanese and Chinese musical culture.
-Currently, I am the curator for Asia at the Musical Instrument Museum (MIM) in Phoenix, USA, where I am responsible for the museum’s Asian collection and related exhibits.
-Among my previous positions, I served as an adjunct faculty in Boyer College of Music and Dance at Temple University.
+I am a museum curator and an ethnomusicologist (PhD in ethnomusicology, the University of Texas at Austin) specializing in Taiwanese and Chinese musical cultures.
+Currently, I serve as Curator for Asia and Oceania at the Musical Instrument Museum (MIM) in Phoenix, USA, where I oversee the museum’s Asian and Oceanic collections and related exhibits.
+Since joining MIM in 2020, I have contributed to numerous projects involving exhibitions, acquisitions, catalog writing, and video content production, and have delivered public talks and invited lectures on musical and instrumental cultures.
+Prior to joining MIM, I taught courses on world music and Chinese music at Boyer College of Music and Dance at Temple University and at UT-Austin.

-My research interests include: organology (the study of musical instruments); indigeneity and music/sound culture in Taiwan; and music and cultural sustainability.
-My dissertation, titled “Reviving Musical Indigeneity: Institutionalization, Transmission, and Revival of Taiwan’s Aboriginal Music,” focuses on the intersection between musical practices of Taiwan’s Indigenous peoples, Intangible Cultural Heritage, and revivalism in contemporary Taiwan.
-My project has been awarded the Chiang Ching-Kuo Foundation Dissertation Fellowship, UT-Austin Continuing Fellowship, and the grants from Rapoport Center for Human Rights and Justice.
+My research interests include organology and music iconography of Asian and Pacific musical traditions, Indigeneity and music/sound culture in Taiwan, and sustainability.
+My dissertation, titled “Reviving Musical Indigeneity: Institutionalization, Transmission, and Revival of Taiwan’s Aboriginal Music,” examines the intersection between musical practices of Taiwan’s Indigenous peoples, Intangible Cultural Heritage, and revivalism in contemporary Taiwan.
+My scholarly work has been supported by the Chiang Ching-Kuo Foundation Dissertation Fellowship, the UT-Austin Continuing Fellowship, grants from the Rapoport Center for Human Rights and Justice, and the Vida Chenoweth Prize.
+I have presented my research at various conferences, including the International Council for Traditional Music (ICTM) Forum, the ICTM symposium of Study Group on Musics of East Asia (MEA), the Society for Ethnomusicology (SEM) Annual Conference and regional chapters, the American Musical Instrument Society (AMIS) annual meeting, and CHIME – The European Foundation for Chinese Music Research.